-Non-Compliant Stan on-Compliant Standards ("Not at all" to Whether Standard is Said) Category No. Name Standard Housing 4 Participants have the option to transfer to another project Transfers should be accommodated for tenants who reasonably believe that they are threatened with imminent harm from further violence if the tenant remains in the same unit.
-Whenever possible, transfers occur before a participant experiences homelessness.
-VAWA Leases 5 Property or building management, with services support, incorporates a culture of eviction avoidance, reinforced through practices and policies that prevent lease violations and evictions among participants, and evict participants only when they are a threat to self or others.
-Clear eviction appeal processes and due process is provided for all participants.
-Lease bifurcation is allowed so that a tenant or lawful occupant who is a victim of a criminal act of physical violence committed against them by another tenant or lawful occupant is not evicted, removed or penalized if the other is evicted.
-Check with Brooklynn
+Non-Compliant Star ndards ("Not a at all" to Whether Standard is Said) Category No. Name Standard Housing 4 Participants have the option to transfer to another project Transfers should be accommodated for tenants who reasonably believe that they are threatened with imminent har the tenant remains in the same unit.
+Whenever possible, transfers occur before a participant experiences homeless VAWA Leases 5 Property or building management, with services support, incorporates a culture of eviction avoidance, reinforced the policies that prevent lease violations and evictions among participants, and evict participants only when they are a the Clear eviction appeal processes and due process is provided for all participants.
+Lease bifurcation is allowed so that a who is a victim of a criminal act of physical violence committed against them by another tenant or lawful occupant is penalized if the other is evicted.
+Check with Brooklynn narm from further violence if ssness.